lomotos10/GCM-bot/README.md

 If there are requested features or nicknames to songs that you want to add, you can choose one of the below methods:

-1. Send the question to @Lomo#2363 on Discord.
+1. Send the question to @Lomo#2363 on Discord or the Discord support channel https://discord.gg/8tVDqfZzAN .
 2. Add an issue on this repository.
 3. Contribute the requested change as a pull request.